This advice applies to Scotland. Change country

 For more information about working tax credit, see Benefits and tax credits for people in work.

-Some children who are 2 years old are eligible for 600 hours of free pre-school childcare per school year by the local authority.
-Funded childcare will be offered if you:
+Some children who are 2 years old are eligible for 600 hours of free pre-school early learning and childcare per school year by the local authority.
+Funded early learning and childcare will be offered if you:

 - care for a child who is 'looked after' by the local authority; or